Simperium/simperium-ios/README.md

 If for some reason you want to build a binary framework, open Simperium.xcodeproj, then select and build the Framework target for iOS Device.
 You can build a release version of the Framework target by choosing Product -> Build for Archiving.

+OSX
+---
+Everything works pretty much the same on OSX.
+Some changes are noted [in the online documentation](http://simperium.com/docs/ios/).

 Folder structure
 ----------------
 **Simperium**.
 Everything is accessed from a `Simperium` instance.
 This class can be safely instantiated more than once in the same app (e.g. for unit testing).